cnunciato/nunciato.org/apps/chris/src/content/words/imperatively-declarative-how-pulumi-is-different.md

 ---
-title: Imperatively Declarative
+title: Imperatively Declarative: How Pulumi Is Different
-date: 2023-08-09
+date: 2021-08-09
 description: How Pulumi is different.
 summary: How Pulumi is different.
 photo: